gmllasacas/podcast_parser/README.md

 # About

-This a laravel application that parses and store the data from a podcast RSS feed URL using the command line.
+Laravel 8.x application that parses and store the data from a podcast RSS feed given the URL using the command line, details of the process:

 - Validate the URL
 - Validate the XML